ARM-software/abi-aa/addenda32/addenda32.rst

 Compatibility among shared objects and their clients is affected by whether imported data are addressed directly or indirectly.
-Linux imported data must be addressed indirectly (via the Global Object Table, or GOT).
+Linux imported data must be addressed indirectly (via the Global Offset Table, or GOT).
 Symbian OS (2004) imported data must be addressed directly.

 The following two tags describe the permitted sizes of a wide character and